ceramicnetwork/specs/data-models/account.md

 ### Privacy Policy Tile

 The Privacy Policy tile contains encrypted information about the users data.
 All of the data is encrypted using the specific **Privacy Policy Read Key** of this policy.
 The **collection-policy** property contains a docId of the **Collection Policy** this **Privacy Policy** applies to.
-The **service-policy** property contains an array of docIds of the services that back up the data defined in this privacy policy.
-Most importantly the **references** property holds an array of entries which when decrypted contains information about the database used to store the users information.
+The **service-policies** property contains an array of docIds of the services that back up the data defined in this privacy policy.
+All applicaitons which have been granted rights to this Collection are listed in the **applications** arrayMost importantly the **references** property holds an array of entries which when decrypted contains information about the database used to store the users information.

 ##### Schema